 - E-penalty scheme and faceless appeal scheme to be launched in line with faceless assessments.

-- Income Tax Appellate Tribunal (ITAT) to grant stay of demand or extension of stay subject to the condition that the assessee deposits 20% tax, interest and penalty or furnishes equivalent security
+- Income Tax Appellate Tribunal (ITAT) to grant a stay of demand or extension of stay subject to the condition that the assessee deposits 20% tax, interest, and penalty or furnishes equivalent security

 - Tax exemption provided to certain sovereign funds for income in the nature of interest/ dividend/ long term capital gain with regard to debt or equity investment subject to fulfillment of prescribed conditions.

 - Determination of profit attributable to a Permanent Establishment (PE) in India brought under Advance Pricing Agreement (APA) and SafeHarbor rules.

 - New direct tax amnesty scheme introduced under which the taxpayer can pay 100% of the disputed tax by March 31st, 2020 to get a complete waiver of interest and penalty.
 Opting this scheme post-March 31st will require payment of additional amount over and above the disputed tax